 When planning your budget, remember you will have other expenses before the building cost, for example design, planning (if applicable), structural calcs, building regulations, insurance, cost of moving out etc.

-If you are looking for a cost estimation, houseUP is an extension specialist company that gives free site visit and free cost estimation for house extensions.
+If you are looking for cost estimation, houseUP is an extension specialist company that gives free site visits and free cost estimation for house extensions.

 How to build a budget extension

 If you want to extend on a budget, there are some great ways to save money: